Electronic Media and Optical Artifact Conservation, Public Art Conservation:

 Don’t let the simple but sinuous lines of Clyde Lynds’ Sentinel fool you.
 This concrete eagle accompanied by a stainless steel and stepped granite base houses a complex motorized kinetic illumination system.
 The piece is characteristic of his Public Artworks, which are made of traditional materials such as stone, metal, or glass and accompanied by a lighting component.
 These materials then marry together creating an architectural, and arguably regal, feel to his work.

 Conservator and Company President, Robert (Bob) Lodge was tasked to perform a full condition assessment of the sculpture by artist Clyde Lynds.
 Conservator Bob Lodge reviewed previous records as well as made notes of his observations about the current condition.
 The surface of the eagle had biological growth and/or city soot which darkened its appearance, the stainless steel had minor corrosion, and the granite base blocks had failed or missing caulk.
 These condition issues are common to any artwork exposed to the elements.
-Treatment of the exterior is a more typical scenario: remove the black discoloration with a conservation grade stone cleaner and pressure washer, apply an acidic solution to clean and passivate the stainless steel, and remove and replace the caulk on the granite base.
+Treatment of the exterior is a more typical scenario.
+As with other stone or concrete treatments the black discoloration is removed with a conservation grade stone cleaner and pressure washer, an acidic solution is applied to clean and passivate the stainless steel, and the caulk on the granite base is removed and replaced.
 The interior of the sculpture, however, is another matter as it is comprised of a series of complex components including motors, electrical wiring, fiber optics, and color wheels.

-A critical part that required replacement were the color wheels; the heat from a bulb added after installation had melted and warped these acrylic wheels.
-The studio of Clyde Lynds was contacted create color new wheels that would match the previous color wheels, in an effort to keep the artwork as original as possible.
+The acrylic color wheels, a critical part, required replacement, because the heat from a bulb added after installation had melted and warped them.
+The studio of Clyde Lynds was contacted to create new color wheels that would match the previous ones, in an effort to keep the artwork as original as possible.

 Other recommendations include: remove molten material from fiber optic ends if possible, replacement of halogen bulbs with new lower heat and longer lasting LED bulbs, install a new dimmer, fabricate sheet covers to protect fiber optic ends, replace old wiring with new, and install a new photovoltaic light-sensing on/off switch.